h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 ![delinquent-dist](assets/delinquent-dist.png)

-As we saw in the classification tutorial, the dataset is highly imbalanced, which is the same scenario in this case.
+As we saw in the classification self-paced course, the dataset is highly imbalanced, which is the same scenario in this case.

 Now, let’s take a quick look at the response for our regression use-case.